 citeproc-py uses semantic versioning.
 Currently, its major version number is still at 0, meaning the API is not yet stable.
 However, you should not expect to see any major API changes soon.

-citeproc-py has been developed for Python 3 but also runs on Python 2.6+.
+citeproc-py was originally developed for Python 3 but now also runs on Python 2.6+.
 It depends on lxml for parsing and navigating the CSL style and locale files.

 To get started with citeproc-py, take a look at the examples under examples/.
 Two examples are provided, one parsing references from a JSON representation of references as supported by citeproc-js, another parsing the references from a BibTeX file.
 Both show and explain how to cite references and render the bibliography.